ECXiaobai/McBot/README.md

 MC AdBot

-Made By 10io and dishao荻少
+Made By 10io and 荻少

 nobody maintains this project hh :)